SalahAdDin/wagtail-embedvideos/README.md

 __v0.2.5__

  - This is the last version compatible with Wagtail <= 1.6, because TagSearchable was deprecated and then removed.

-__v0.0.6__

- - Now is possible create video collections.
- - Documentation about extend the embed video model.
- - Documentation about embed video blocks for stream field.

 __v0.0.5__